 Serve the pesto tomato tarts with the toasted pine nuts and some fresh basil, if desired.

 Note: Nutritional information is approximate, and will depend on exactly what ingredients you choose.
 Information above is for 1 tart.

-Please check out the original recipe on Isabella’s blog Coriander Queen too.
 Here are the other bloggers who are sharing Izzie’s recipes today – take a look around!
 Please note that Izzie wasn’t a vegetarian so a few of these recipes do contain meat – I’ve labelled the veggie and vegan ones, but even the meaty recipes could easily be adapted to use veggie substitutes.

 Globe artichoke with balsamic dip on Natural Kitchen Adventures (vegan)